SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 section at the end of this page for some example usage.

 * `dense`: Denotes whether to save the extra pieces required for dense (continuous) output.
-Default is true for algorithms which have the ability to produce dense output.
-If dense is false, the solution still acts like a function, and `sol(t)` is a linear interpolation between the saved time points.
+Default is `save_everystep && !isempty(saveat)` for algorithms which have the ability to produce dense output, i.e. by default it's `true` unless the user has turned off saving on steps or has chosen a `saveat` value.
+If `dense=false`, the solution still acts like a function, and `sol(t)` is a linear interpolation between the saved time points.
 * `saveat`: Denotes specific times to save the solution at, during the solving phase.
 The solver will save at each of the timepoints in this array in the most efficient manner available to the solver.
-Note that this can be used even if `dense=false`.
 If only `saveat` is given, then the arguments `save_everystep` and `dense` are `false` by default.
   If `saveat` is given a number, then it will automatically expand to `tspan[1]:saveat:tspan[2]`.
 For methods where interpolation is not possible,